Project Type

 Ensure Designer Capacity Early

 We could have avoided a few headaches and pivots if we ensured that the designer working on the website design had the capacity to work on the project for its full duration.
+This experience taught me a lot about leading designers on a large initiative and design resourcing.

 Establish the Design System Prior to Kickoff